lovenets/CS-notebook/leetcode/Top Interview Questions.md

 (1) Wrong Answer

 In this problem, we don't need a `visited`matrix.
-Actually, `visited`may lead to wrong answer because different paths may contains the same cells.
+Actually, `visited`may lead to wrong answers because different paths may contains the same cells.

 ```go
 func longestIncreasingPath(matrix [][]int) int {